Dylan-Winer/AMBER-SURF/README.md

 3. **Bolt the remaining hardware**
    - From the bag labeled **“4/40 BOLTS & SPACERS”**, locate the **four remaining adhesive nuts**, **4-40 bolts**, and **spacers**.
    - Install these in the positions on the **right foot** where bolts are currently missing.
 Snug the 4-40 bolts; don’t over-torque.
+   - There are through-holes cut into the cable channels on both the heel connectors.
+Use these to fit an allen key through.
+You may need to push the cables out of the way with the allen key.

 4. **Bond the adhesive nuts to the rubber**
    - Remove the rubber sole; place a small, even bead of **Gorilla Glue** *or* a suitable **epoxy** on the **underside of all 8 adhesive nuts**.